13 Questions To Ask Before Buying Church Management Software

 It’s also important to recognize the potential for growth by taking advantage of the right ChMS.
 Sam Batterman of Church Executive states, “Your ChMS gives you exactly what you need to drive the strategic growth of your congregation.”

-In this blog you’ll find 13 must-answer questions to ask before you buy church management software for the first time, or before you switch to a new vendor.
+In this blog we've provided 13 questions you should ask before you buy church management software for the first time, or before you switch to a new vendor.
 Once you answer these questions you’ll confidently know the needs of your church and congregation so you can make an informed decision.

 If you’re not sure where to look for software, this church management software guide is a good place to start.

-“The reason that 32% of new churches fail within 4 years is because they lacked the tools, training and resources to grow.”
+“The reason that 32% of new churches fail within four years is because they lacked the tools, training, and resources to grow.”

 Capterra explains that the right software “can give your church the tools it needs to not only survive, but to thrive.”